 Backless Booster Seat Requirements

 Backless booster seats are a great option for kids who have outgrown their traditional car seat but are still too small to fit correctly in a vehicle’s safety belt system.
-In the United States, backless boosters must meet specific requirements established by the National Highway Traffic Safety Administration (NHTSA).

 To be legal and safe for use, any backless booster must include features like shoulder belt positioning clips and headrests that ensure proper placement of lap and shoulder belts on the child.